paolodesiati/paolodesiati.github.io/content/event/usscar/index.md

 ---
-title: US Antarctic Science Meeting
+title: The Anisotropy of Galactic Cosmic Ray and their Interaction in the Dynamic Antarctic Atmosphere

 event: US Antarctic Science Meeting
 event_url: [https://example.org](https://usscar.org/2023-us-antarctic-science-meeting)